-Bone meal, blood meal, chicken manure, and nutrient-rich compost are all examples of organic matter that are not all readily available for your plants absorption.
-These are slow-release fertilizers.
-Some of the nutrients, are released and absorbed quickly, while others must be ‘mined’ down into smaller particles in order to be absorbed by a plant.
-This means the fertilizer needs to be broken down further in order for it’s nutrients to become available for plant usage.
+Bone meal, blood meal, chicken manure, and nutrient-rich compost are all examples of organic matter that’s not readily available for plant absorption.
+Rather, they are slow-release fertilizers.
+Some of the nutrients are released and absorbed quickly, while others must be “mined” into smaller particles in order to be used by a plant.

 Try this experiment in a local forest:

 - During fair weather, find a thick pile of fallen leaf litter underneath a tree.

 - Dig into the leaf pile until the topsoil level is reached.
 You may see white saprophytic fungi on leaves as you get deeper.